 Graveyards.
 Cemeteries.
 Spooky, No?

 Well, No, they’re not.
-Burial Grounds are like libraries – admittedly, Libraries of the dead – beautiful spaces which are now cradles for nature, heritage and remarkable stories that time has faded from common knowledge.
+Burial Grounds are like libraries – admittedly, Libraries of the dead – beautiful spaces which are now cradles for nature, heritage and remarkable stories that have faded from common knowledge.
 Thousands, no – millions of people have ended up in these remarkable valhallas and this blog seeks to highlight them, their achievements and the places where their mortal remains shall lie forever.

-In May 2013, Cemetery Club was founded by Sheldon K Goodman and Christina Owen: simply because there didn’t seem to be any mediators between the dead and the living online.
+In May 2013 the Cemetery Club was founded by Sheldon K Goodman and Christina Owen: simply because there didn’t seem to be any mediators between the dead and the living online.
 Stories can be found here: stories of heroes and villains, inventors and actors, people who once lived, laughed, loved and cried – and that’s what this blog hopes to do; share their tales and the wonder of cemeteries as true museums of people.

-Joined by a growing band of Taphophiles, we post every Monday; chronicling these amazing spaces as well as the people buried within them and more alternative places of remembrance, such as the Skateboard Graveyard, Crossbones and the remains of the Heygate Estate in South London.
+Sheldon and Sam, joined by a growing band of Taphophiles, post every Monday; chronicling these amazing spaces as well as the people buried within them and more alternative places of remembrance, such as the Skateboard Graveyard, Crossbones and the remains of the Heygate Estate in South London.